Things To Do

 Football

-Football is one of the most popular sports in Pułtusk, with local clubs and teams competing in various leagues.
+Football is a popular sport in Pułtusk, with local teams competing in regional leagues.

 Traffic